opendatasoft/ods-documentation/source/customizing_look_and_feel/04_configuring_data_visualizations/data_visualizations.rst

 .. image:: images/basemaps_overview.png
        :alt: Overview of the Basemaps area in the Look and feel > Data visualizations section.

-Basemaps should be managed from the table Basemaps configuration.
+Basemaps should be managed from the table of the Basemaps configuration.
 This table displays the currently available basemaps that can be used on the domain.
 It comprises 3 columns:

 - **Label**, to name the basemaps.
 Each basemap should have one label per language available on the domain.
 - **Basemap**, to choose the basemap